symfony/symfony-docs/cache.rst

     provider then a service is automatically created.

 There are two pools that are always enabled by default.
 They are ``cache.app`` and ``cache.system``.
-The system cache is use for things like annotations, serializer, and validation.
+The system cache is used for things like annotations, serializer, and validation.
 The ``cache.app`` can be used in your code.
 You can configure which adapter (template) they use by using the ``app`` and ``system`` key like: